allamaprabhuani/akantu2/doc/dev-doc/manual/constitutive-laws.rst

    :align: center
    :width: 40.0%

-A different visco-elastic rheological model available to users is the generalized Maxwell chain.
+A different visco-elastic rheological model available to users is the generalized Maxwell chain (see :cite:`de_borst_finiteelement_1994` and Section 46.7.4 of :cite:`diana_manual`).
 It consists of a series of sequential spring-dashpots (Maxwell elements) placed in parallel with one single spring (see :numref:`fig:smm:cl:visco-elastic:maxwell`).
 The relation between stresses and strain comes from